rishadislam1/pc-builder-with-nextjs/README.md

 ## Explaining the features:

-Here first you will see a home page where a welcome banner is avaiable.
-If you click on get started you will redirect to the build pc page.
-After this you will see 6 random components avaleable.
+* Here first you will see a home page where a welcome banner is available.
+* If you click on get started you will redirect to the build pc page.
+After this you will see 6 random components available.
 You can choose any of these or you can see more by refreshing the page more and more.
-There is a menu or navbar and a footer section where you can see the menus for toggling and the footer for specification of the website.
+* There is a menu or navbar and a footer section where you can see the menus for toggling and the footer for specification of the website.
 These are shown all the page commonly.
-By clicking on category you will able to see 7 category and by clicking any of these you will redirect to specific category page where you will able to see specific category products.
-On the products you will see the summary.
-By clicking more button you will able to see the products detais, their rating and reviews of the products.
+* By clicking on category you will able to see 7 category and by clicking any of these you will redirect to specific category page where you will able to see specific category products.
+* On the products you will see the summary.
+By clicking more button you will able to see the products details, their rating and reviews of the products.
-There is another option on the menu call pc builder.
+* There is another option on the menu call pc builder.
 By clicking on the option you will redirect to the pc builder page.
-There you should select 6 components as you want.
-After selecting all of these you will able to build your pc.
+* There you should select 6 components as you want.
+* After selecting all of these you will able to build your pc.
 Means your build button will be activated after that.
-This way you can traverse the whole website.
+* This way you can traverse the whole website.
 Thanks for reading.